imaarov/Patterns/Behavioral/Observer/README.md

 ## Behavioral Type

 ### Use cases:
-this pattern is used when we want to notify
+this pattern is used when we want to notify the changes of internal state of a class to other registered class

 # Classes
 - Publisher - class that have state that when its change other concreteobserver class will notify